 Becoming a student volunteer

-In her first year, Charlotte won the academic prize for the best overall performance in her year group, this resulted in getting a day's work experience with Shoosmiths.
-Whilst on work experience, Charlotte learnt about the CommuniCare Legal Clinic, one of the main pro bono activities that the School of Law helps to co-ordinate in partnership with Shoosmiths and CommuniCare.
-Charlotte applied, and subsequently became a student volunteer.
+In her first year, Charley won the academic prize for the best overall performance in her year group, this resulted in getting a day's work experience with Shoosmiths.
+Whilst on work experience, Charley learnt about the CommuniCare Legal Clinic, one of the main pro bono activities that the School of Law helps to co-ordinate in partnership with Shoosmiths and CommuniCare.
+Charley applied, and subsequently became a student volunteer.

 "It's been really helpful because it prepared me for real life."